prominenceai/deepstream-services-library/docs/overview.md

 # objects that fully cross the line.
 The person must be tracked for a minimum
 # of 5 frames prior to crossing the line to trigger an ODE occurrence.
 # The trigger can save/use up to a maximum of 200 frames of history to create
-# the object's historical trace to test for line-crossing. retval = dsl_ode_trigger_cross_new('person-crossing-line',
+# the object's historical trace to test for line-crossing.
 retval = dsl_ode_trigger_cross_new('person-crossing-line',
     source = DSL_ODE_ANY_SOURCE,
     class_id = PGIE_CLASS_ID_PERSON,